 "I think yoga and meditation are good for your brain and good for your body.
 They help you think more clearly, improve your memory, and help you become a more balanced, self-aware person.
 And I think those are all really important things that make a good investor" Dan Loeb

-To help avoid the pitfalls of relying too much on the right-side of the brain, some common tools used by the Investment Masters include checklists and inverting.
+To help avoid the pitfalls of relying too much on the left-side of the brain, some common tools used by the Investment Masters include checklists and inverting.

 Checklists developed with reference to realised investment mistakes help overcome common missteps by ensuring key items are not overlooked.